scsharma92/advent-of-code-24/day2/README.txt

 So, in this example, 2 reports are safe.

 Analyze the unusual data from the engineers.
 How many reports are safe?

+That's the right answer!
+You are one gold star closer to finding the Chief Historian.

+You have completed Day 2!
+You can [Share] this victory or [Return to Your Advent Calendar].